christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Drusilla of Mauretania aka Julia Ourania of Parthia aka Alexandra bat Mattathias aka 'Philo of Alexandria'.

-Alexander (grandson of King Herod) and his sister wife Cleopatra (Thea Philopator) of Mauretania had two sons: Tiberius Julius Alexander aka Arrius Calpernius Piso aka Arrius Varus aka Tiberius Julius Cotys (In Thracian, 'Cotys' is related to the word 'kotys' which is a title that
+Alexander (grandson of King Herod) and his sister-wife Cleopatra (Thea Philopator) of Mauretania had two sons: Tiberius Julius Alexander aka Arrius Calpernius Piso aka Arrius Varus aka Tiberius Julius Cotys (In Thracian, 'Cotys' is related to the word 'kotys' which is a title that